Home & Auto

 From your perspective, a raise in pay will result in increased expenses for you as an owner, since you will also have to increase your contributions to Employment Insurance, Canada Pension Plan and Workers Compensation.
 A more effective solution might be for both you and your employees to invest in a group plan since your contributions as a business owner can be deducted as a business expense, while the employee has the potential to benefit more from a plan than a raise in pay.

 The amount of administration is minimal.
 If you could delegate someone in your office to spend one hour every couple of weeks looking after your plan, we can take care of everything else.

 As a business owner, you have dreams and aspirations for your firm including the success and rewards that go along with growth and prosperity.
 These rewards are realized through your own hard work and effort, but also the efforts and retention of your key people.
 A group benefit plan will add 3 to 6 per cent to your payroll costs, but it is a small and meaningful investment in your employees and your company’s future.

 Why don’t you let Scrivens look after that on your behalf?
 We can save you time, effort and money by doing all of the groundwork for you.
 Once the quotes have been returned, we sit down together and make a decision on where you would like to do business.

 If you had no dental plan, the worst case scenario would be a few thousand dollars per employee.
-If you have no disability insurance, the worst case scenario could be $2,500 per month x 12 months x 20 years!
+If you have no disability insurance, the worst case scenario could be $2,500 per month x 12 months x 20 years or $600,000!
 Are you sure you don’t want life or disability coverage?
 It’s not that expensive.